lordofscripts/goapp/docs/README.md

 ## Features

+* There are several constructors in the `app` package to declare your software version.
+It follows *Semantic Versioning* allowing for Alpha, Beta, RC and (final) releases.
 * Your choice of enhanced, non-structured logging packages: `app/logx` or `app/mlog`.
 These are enhanced versions of the standard `log` and `log/slog` packages.
 Or also level-agnostic colored logging.